person walking in park

 Frequently Asked Questions About Sosoactive Living

-Can I still be sosoactive if I have a physically demanding job?
+Can I be sosoactive if I’ve a desk job?